 Remember not to overfill your crate - it's unsafe for our collectors

-- Remove lids, wash and squash your plastic, tins and cans
+- remove lids and wash your plastic, tins and cans.

-- Place paper, tins and cans, and plastic in wheelie bins or green recycling plastic bags.
-Please do NOT use clear plastic bags for suburban recycling.
+- Place paper, tins and cans, and accepted plastic in wheelie bins or official Wellington City Council recycling bags.

 - If you're using a wheelie bin:

-- Close the lid of your wheelie bin so it doesn't fill with rain water and recycling materials won't blow away.
+- close the lid of your wheelie bin and attach the wheelie bin clip so it doesn't fill with rain water and recycling materials won't blow away.

 - Place only clean glass bottles and jars - no lids - in the 45-litre green recycling crates, and don't fill the crates over the top edge.

 - Sort your recycling into clear plastic bags and tie at the top.
-You can use clear market bags or buy a 10 pack of bags (5 for glass, cans and plastic, and 5 for paper and cardboard) from our Service Centre, and New World Chaffers and Willis Metro.
+You can use clear market bags or buy a 10 pack of bags (five for glass, cans and plastic, and five for paper and cardboard) from our Service Centre, and New World Chaffers and Willis Metro.

 - Put paper and cardboard into one clear plastic bag, and glass, plastic, and tins and cans into another clear plastic bag.